Ningyuan-Zhang/deepformer-refactored/README.md

 This is a small demonstration training run used to verify:

-- loss computation,
+- loss computation;
-- backward propagation,
+- backward propagation;
-- optimizer update,
+- optimizer update;
 - checkpoint saving.

 Typical output files include: